For Your Reading Displeasure.

 A personal hero of mine is none other than famed Necropolis legend the Boogeyman.
 Previously employed by the Ministry to scare human children for bad behavior, he has since made a career pivot to pursue his passion for golf, which is par for the course for men his age.

 Now, the Boogeyman has earned an unfortunate reputation since.
-He is certainly no pro, and each field he has played has effectively become a metaphorical graveyard for the sport as his performance killed any enthusiasm for golf that fans might have previously had.
+He is certainly no pro, and each field he has played has effectively become a metaphorical graveyard for the sport as his performance kills any enthusiasm for golf that fans might have.
 He's been nicknamed the "Bogey-man", and even though scoring a bogey would actually be a career high for the guy, he is keen to lose the title.
-He may be the subject of some mockery, but there is something more special going on here.
+He may be the subject of some mockery, but I believe he is doing something special.

 There have been many times in life where I have held myself back out of fear of failure.
 I have denied myself opportunities and justified it by saying that it would not be worth the embarrassment of failing.
 Learn guitar, and suck at it?
 Nope, I’ll just listen.
 Apply for a new job?
 I'll get trounced in the interview, and someone else is probably more qualified.
 Transform my life for the better?
 I think I’d rather stick to what I know - there is comfort in what's familiar.